colt-jensen/colt-jensen.github.io/_pages/teaching.md

 ## Instructor of Record

 ### University of Georgia
--PADP 4200: Introduction to Local Government
+- PADP 4200: Introduction to Local Government

   •Spring 2024: In-person